x

 Explore the requirements for a Spanish divorce

-If you live in a different country from your estranged spouse - how you can apply for divorce, explained here
+If you live in a different country from your estranged spouse - how you can apply for divorce, is explained here

 If a divorce is finalised in Spain, it does not necessarily mean the Spanish spouse has authority